Travel Information

 - OSU catalog description of your major

-- *Students travelling abroad during an active CPT/OPT/STEM period are encouraged to also carry documentation of either an approved leave or an official business trip while travelling abroad.
+- Students travelling abroad during an active CPT/OPT/STEM period are encouraged to also carry documentation of either approved leave or an official business trip while travelling abroad.
 In general, work during F-1 employment authorization periods should not be conducted remotely while you are outside of the country.

-Travelers returning after travel abroad should also remember that U.S. Customs and Border Protection Officers have the authority to search any and all electronic devices such as mobile phones and laptops brought into the U.S. at a port of entry.
-In addition, CBP also has the authority to search the social media accounts of individuals entering the U.S. if deemed necessary.
+- S. Customs and Border Protection Officers have the authority to search all electronic devices such as mobile phones and laptops brought into the U.S. at a port of entry, as well as the social media accounts of individuals entering the U.S.